FarmDyn/documentation/docs/methodology/gui.md

 ![](../media/image306.png)

-Additionally, the user has the possibility to view Figures, histograms or graphs of the interesting output values for graphical visualization.
+Additionally, the user has the possibility to view Figures, histograms or graphs of the interesting output values for graphical visualisation.
 Statistical characteristics like minimum, maximum or median values are automatically generated as well as mean value of the selected results and the standard deviation.